alexrus28996/react-native-threadforge/README.md

 await threadForge.shutdown();
 ```

-Every helper enforces initialization and returns Promises, making it trivial to hook
+Every helper returns a Promise so the APIs integrate cleanly with hooks, sagas,
-into React components, sagas, or async thunks.
+async/await flows, or any other async control structure you prefer.

 ## Troubleshooting

-If you encounter `UnsatisfiedLinkError` messages about missing `native*` functions,
+If you encounter `UnsatisfiedLinkError` messages about missing native functions, run a
-run a clean rebuild of the Android project so the native library is recompiled:
+clean rebuild of the Android project so the native library is recompiled:

 ```bash
 cd android